 Even though this money management betting strategy will constantly require you to increase stakes, the risk of ruin is not big, due to the fact that the bet amount includes the prior winnings and not other chunks of your initial bankroll.
 On top of that, wagering on such low betting odds will considerably increase your win percentage and therefore, even if you are unsuccessful you’ll at least buy more time and save some money.

 We advise you that this betting strategy is not recommended for the faint-hearted: Your mind will play tricks on you and you’ll really feel the pressure piling up when your bet size will become 20 times bigger than your initial stake.
 But then again, without composure you won’t ever become a successful sports bettor!

 Kelly Criterion will tell you exactly what percentage of your bankroll you should bet each time.
 However, this strategy can be risky if you haven’t got a proven ability to recognise value.
 Kelly is all about accurately judging the probability of a given outcome.
 The whole idea behind this bankroll management strategy it is to maximise the profits when you can spot odds that are better than they should be.

 Kelly Criterion explained: The first step is to evaluate the probabilities of the outcomes from a betting market.
 Pros develop their own models for that and you should start working on it yourself.
 The result of that should ideally be a combination of stats and team news, but some think that the latter isn’t required.

 After you’ve estimated the chances of winning it’s time to confront the values with the betting odds offered by the bookies.
-If the odds offered by online sportsbooks or betting exchanges are better than expected, indicating that you have an edge on them, it’s time to apply The Kelly Staking Formula to determine the stake for the respective bet:
+If the odds offered by accumulator bets are better than expected, indicating that you have an edge on them, it’s time to apply The Kelly Staking Formula to determine the stake for the respective bet:

 Make sure to convert all data to decimal format before calculating!
 The result will be a decimal indicator which represents the percentage of your current bankroll you should be staking on the respective bet.